robertstrauss/jupytermosaic/README.md

 ```bash
 jupyter nbextension uninstall mosaic_notebook --user
 ```

-## Jupyter lab
-TODO - Jupyter mosaic does not currently work on Jupyter lab.

 # Grid Structure and Execution Order
 A regular Jupyter notebook is a series of cells, each occupying the entire width of the notebook.